 No. Only certain food and environmental testing are subject to this rule.

 When would I be required to use a LAAF-accredited lab?

-- To support admission of an imported food detained at the border because it is or appears to be in violation of the Federal Food, Drug, and Cosmetic Act.
+- To support the admission of an imported food detained at the border because it is or appears to be in violation of the Federal Food, Drug, and Cosmetic Act.

 - As required by existing FDA food safety regulations, when applied, to address an identified or suspected food safety problem (i.e., certain tests of shell eggs, sprouts, and bottled drinking water).

-- When required by a directed food laboratory order, a new procedure being implemented in this final rule will allow the FDA to require use of a LAAF-accredited laboratory to address an identified or suspected food safety problem in certain, rare circumstances.
+- When required by a directed food laboratory order, a new procedure being implemented in this final rule will allow the FDA to require the use of a LAAF-accredited laboratory to address an identified or suspected food safety problem in certain, rare circumstances.

 - In certain administrative processes, such as in connection with an appeal of an administrative detention order.

 Are there any extra requirements for LAAF-accredited laboratories?

 Yes.
 In addition to being accredited to ISO/IEC 17025:2017, LAAF-accredited laboratories must also:

 - demonstrate successful proficiency testing for every test on their LAAF-accredited scope in a 12-month period;*